Skip to main content

 An Introduction to Jhampak Taal

 Jhampak Taal is a unique 5-beat rhythmic cycle (taal) from the rich collection of Rabindrik Taals, created by the legendary poet and composer Rabindranath Tagore.
 This taal is an essential part of Tagore's musical legacy, providing a distinctive rhythmic foundation for many of his songs (Rabindra Sangeet).
-It is known for its graceful, lilting quality that perfectly complements the lyrical and emotional depth of his compositions.
+Unlike common even-numbered taals, its odd-numbered 5-beat structure gives it a graceful, lilting quality that perfectly complements the lyrical and emotional depth of his compositions.

 Watch a Live Demonstration of Jhampak Taal